ivucica/theoutcast/theoutcast/readme.txt

 * "Text over head" (not perfect, but works)
 * "Animated text"
 * Partying
+* Updated SQLite with which game is compiled

 Changes since 0.3.81
 * Fixed UseEx() cursor being flipped bug